-Out of the 391 assessment questions, Alaska met the assessment ideal for 130 questions (33%), partially met the ideal for 73 questions (19%), and did not meet the ideal for 188 questions (48%).
+In summary, out of the 328 assessment questions, Alaska met the assessment ideal for 129 questions (39 percent), partially met the ideal for 69 questions (21 percent), and did not meet the ideal for 130 questions (40 percent).
 The percentages for each assessment module for meeting the ideal are broken out below:

-- Traffic Records Coordinating Committee Management 53% of the ideal.

-- Strategic Planning 69% of the ideal.

-- Crash Data 25% of the Ideal.

-- Vehicle Data 36% of the ideal.

-- Driver Data 36% of the ideal.

-- Roadway Data 21% of the ideal.

-- Citation / Adjudication Data 41% of the ideal.

-- EMS / Injury Surveillance Data 30% of the ideal.

-- Data Use and Integration 8% of the Ideal.
+- Traffic Records Coordinating Committee Management 56 percent of the ideal. - Strategic Planning 64 percent of the ideal. - Crash Data 25 percent of the Ideal. - Vehicle Data 47 percent of the ideal. - Driver Data 49 percent of the ideal. - Roadway Data 9 percent of the ideal. - Citation / Adjudication Data 32 percent of the ideal. - EMS / Injury Surveillance Data 53 percent of the ideal. - Data Use and Integration 25 percent of the Ideal.

-It is important to note that no state can currently achieve 100% of NHTSA's ideal standard.
+It is important to note that no state can currently achieve 100 percent of NHTSA's ideal standard.
 In fact, Alaska's overall score for the assessment came in near the average score for the other states who had completed the assessment at the time of the report.
-Reaching full compliance with the ideal is considered an aspirational goal for states to work towards.
+Reaching full compliance with the ideal is considered a stretch goal to work towards.
+For further information the full 2022 Assessment report can be found here: https://dot.alaska.gov/stwdplng/hwysafety/trafficrecords.shtml

-According to 23 CFR § 1300.22, states are required to list the recommendations from its most recent traffic records assessment and an explanation of how the state intends to address each recommendation.
-Table 6.1 summarizes the priority recommendations from the assessment.
+According to 23 CFR § 1300.22, States are required to list the recommendations from its most recent traffic records assessment and an explanation of how the State intends to address each recommendation.
+Following the Assessment report out the ATRCC reviewed the recommendations, identified the recommendations the State intends to address in FFY 2023, and developed anticipated performance measures they plan to utilize for them.
+The ATRCC then approved their incorporation into the revised ATRCC Strategic Plan.
+Table 6.1 summarizes the priority recommendations from the assessment and the ATRCCs plans for implementing them or outlining recommendations they do not plan to address in FFY 2023.